Jeep: The Ultimate Man’s 4×4

 Boring, it’s been done before!
 That’s true, it’s been done before, but I think this is a little different.
 We all know that Jeep was invented by John N Willys.
 But do you really know why and how it got its name, Jeep?
 We all know the answer to that?
-No, it wasn’t from the wartime GP to Jeep story.
+No, it wasn’t from the wartime GP (general purpose vehicle) to Jeep story.
 It was, in fact, fixed in the minds of all readers before America went to WWII.
-And that by an article and photo by Katherine Hillyer, which appeared in the Washington Daily News on 20 February 1941, after the Jeep was photographed going up the steps of Capitol Hill in Washington, DC.
+And that by an article with a photo by Katherine Hillyer, which appeared in the Washington Daily News on 20 February 1941, when the Jeep was photographed going up the steps of Capitol Hill in Washington, DC.

 The article came about thanks to “Red” Hausmann, Willys test driver, there to do an advertorial for the Jeep.
 He told Katherine it was a Jeep when she asked him the vehicles’ name.
-Hausmann got it from soldiers during the Willys military testing days of 1940, it was referred to as a “jeep,” the testing name for all experimental and unproven military items.
+Hausmann got it from military staff during the Willys military testing days of 1940, it was referred to as a “jeep,” the testing name for all experimental and unproven military items.
 Hausmann adopted it that day for the press and the public has never known otherwise.
 So it got posted all over the US and other English speaking countries around the world after the Washington Daily News published the story.
 Ok, if you like, keep your version.
 But I can tell you this and that is, Jeep had its name before it went to war.
 Fact!
 The Mexicans called it Chiquita, meaning ‘little.’

-There are two vehicles, I can’t ever remember being without, that’s a grey “Vaaljapie” Ferguson tractor and an army olive-matte, Willys Jeep.
-That has to be because they were there when I was born.
-I think, if they were not already there, I might have been traded in exchange.
-Here I must tell you, this family is mad about anything 4×4 and in particular the ‘can-do’ Jeep.
+There are two vehicles, I can’t ever remember being without, that’s a grey “Vaaljapie” Ferguson tractor and an army olive-matte, coloured Willy’s Jeep.
+That was because they were there when I was born.
+If they were not already there, I think might have been traded in exchange.
+Here I must tell you, this family is mad about anything 4×4, off road scramblers and in particular the ‘can-do’ Jeep.
 Ja, well, no, man, the bike must win!
 As long as you don’t have biltong to fetch.